Aims and scope

 Co-Editor-in-Chief, David B Seifer

-David B. Seifer is a Professor of Obstetrics & Gynecology at The Geisel School of Medicine at Dartmouth and serves as the Director of the Division of Reproductive Endocrinology & Infertility at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire.
-Dr Seifer is a consultant for the Food and Drug Administration and has published over 140 medical studies in peer-reviewed journals.
+David B. Seifer is a Professor of Obstetrics & Gynecology at Yale School of Medicine in the Division of Reproductive Endocrinology and Infertility at Yale New Haven Hospital Medical Center in New Haven, CT (USA).
+Dr. Seifer is a consultant for the Food and Drug Administration (USA) and has published over 150 medical studies in peer-reviewed journals.

 His translational research has focused upon the biology of ovarian function, particularly the aging ovary.
 This research has resulted in a better understanding of normal and abnormal follicular development during ART and in identifying novel human ovarian growth factors (ie. neurotrophins, inhibin B and AMH) which inform the clinical practice of reproductive medicine.
-His clinical research has focused upon health care disparities among women with infertility and the role of vitamin D in female reproductive health.
+His clinical research has focused upon health care disparities among women with infertility and the role of vitamin D in female reproductive health and polycystic ovarian syndrome.

 Featured article: genetic, hormonal and metabolic aspects of PCOS